 ABOUT

-Street art is related to graffiti art in that it is created in public locations and is usually unsanctioned, but it covers a wider range of media and is more conneced with graphic design
+Street art is related to graffiti art in that it is created in public locations and is usually unsanctioned, but it covers a broader range of media and is more connected with graphic design

 – TATE